justquick/django-mptt-comments/README.rst

 TODO
 ====
-- Make non restful views / templates
+- Make the more link work without javascript